 When you are in need of stroke care, you want the best of the best.
 With that in mind, Coliseum Medical Centers has earned the Joint Commission Primary Stroke Center designation, the gold standard for ensuring the highest level of care is immediately available.
 Coliseum works with emergency and ambulance services to continually improve the speed of getting you treated and has far exceeded national standards for that process.

-In 2009 Coliseum Medical Centers earned the Gold Seal of Approval™ from The Joint Commission for Primary Stroke Centers.
-Coliseum Medical Centers demonstrated that its stroke care program follows national standards and guidelines that can “significantly improve outcomes for stroke patients,” says Jean E. Range, M.S., R.N., C.P.H.Q., executive director, Disease-Specific Care Certification, Joint Commission.
+In 2009 Coliseum Medical Centers first earned the Gold Seal of Approval™ from The Joint Commission for Primary Stroke Centers, and is currently maintaining this designation.
+Coliseum Medical Centers continues to demonstrate that its stroke care program follows national standards and guidelines that can “significantly improve outcomes for stroke patients,” says Jean E. Range, M.S., R.N., C.P.H.Q., executive director, Disease-Specific Care Certification, Joint Commission.
 The Joint Commission’s Primary Stroke Center Certification is based on the recommendations for primary stroke centers published by the Brain Attack Coalition and the American Stroke Association’s statements/guidelines for stroke care.
 The Joint Commission launched the program – the nation’s first – in 2003.

 What is a Stroke?